SalesforceCommerceCloud/raml-toolkit/docs/diff/formatters.md

 # Formatting the Diff Output

 The default output format for the diff tool is JSON.
-For a human-readable format, you can use `toFormattedString`.
+Use `toFormattedString` to view on the user console.

 ```typescript
 import { ApiChanges } from "@commerce-apps/raml-toolkit/lib/diff/changes/apiChanges";